DragonKnightOfBreeze/Breeze-Framework/README_en.md

 Provides a concise and flexible dsl api, used to generate text of markup languages by code.

-Can be sufficient configured.

 ## breeze-functional

 Provide utilities and extensions for functional programming.
 Support functions with 0 to 11 parameters.

 ## breeze-http

 Provide a concise and intuitive http api, based on the Java native http api, used to send http requests.

-Can be sufficient configured.

 ## breeze-javafx